Lysong-Seang/voting_system/Project2/ReadMe.md

 - **buglist.pdf**: This file documents the bugs and issues found during testing.

 ## Running
 After the files are downloaded, compile all of the program files in the "src" folder using the command `javac src/*.java`.
 Then use the command `java src/Main` to run the program.
 If you wish to run the program with one of the test csv files in "testing", type in your file name when prompted.
 Otherwise, type the file path to your csv file when prompted.
 If you are a tester, pass your file path as a command line argument when running the program.
+Additionally, if you are testing multiple files, there directories that store the ballot files for multiple file processing (multipleCPL, multipleOPL, multipleMPO, and multipleMV).
 If you are running multiple files, please add a space in between each file path.
 Please ensure that there are no spaces within your file path, for example, your folder names cannot have spaces in them.
+This program assumes the following preconditions:
+- There must be at least 1 ballot in the given file(s).
+- There must be at least 1 party in the given file(s).
+- There must be at least 1 candidate in the given file(s).
+- There must be more ballots than seats in the given file.
+- The quota must never become 1.
+- All provided CSV files are correctly formatted ballot files.
+- All files have different names or paths when the program recieves multiple ballot files.
+- All testing files should move to the directory where the tester runs.

 # Authors
 Team 16